specadmin/avr-debug/Readme.md

 # Understand
 This is a C++ library for sending any debug information from your **AVR** device to your host machine.
-It uses an UART interface, that could be assigned to **any** pin of your controller.
+It uses an UART interface, that could be assigned to **any** port pin of your controller.
 So it helps to debug the firmware in AVR devices that have no JTAG and Debugwire interfaces.

+### Limits
+* The library supports only 16 MHz CPU frequency.
+* UART baudrate could be set to 115200 or 1152000 only.
-The library assumes that you are using GNU AVR compiller in your project.
+* The library assumes that you are using GNU AVR compiller in your project.

 # Connect